koryd-bixly/nebri-trello/README.md

   `schedule` should reflect the cron schedule in the above syntax `key/value pairs` should reflect what key/value pairs should be created

-  <strong>Example</strong> In order to create a drip to run `trello_notify_email`, to send a list of completed tickets every day at 8am, your drip should look like:
+  <strong>Example</strong> In order to create a drip to run `trello_search_template_checklist`, create new cards from all templates on the 8am drip every day at 8am, your drip should look like:

       schedule: 0 8 * * *
-      key/value pairs: trello_notify_email := completed
+      key/value pairs: trello_search_template_checklist := 8am